travelaudience/go-sx/README.md

 row.MustScan(sx.Addrs(&a)...)
 ```

-This is such a common pattern that we provide a shortcut to do this in one step:
+This is such a common pattern that we provide a shortcut to do this all in one step:

 ```go
 row.MustScans(&a)